 If the UE in Non-Allowed Area triggered the Service Request with an indication that the message is exempted from restriction (e.g. Non-Allowed Area), the AMF should accept the Service Request.
 In this case, if the UE is in Non-Allowed Area, the AMF rejects user plane setup request from the SMF except for emergency services.

 If the procedure was triggered in response to paging or NAS notification indicating non-3GPP access, and the AMF received N1 SM Container only from the SMF in step 3a of clause 4.2.3.3, the AMF sends the NAS signalling including the N1 SM Container to the UE in step 7 of clause 4.2.3.3 without updating the access associated to the PDU Session.

+If the procedure was triggered in response to paging and the Service Request message includes a Busy Indication, the AMF immediately sends the NAS signalling including the acknowledgment of the Busy indication and initiates the UCU procedure as described in step 7 of clause 4.2.3.3.
+The remaining steps of the Service Request procedure is not performed.

 4. [Conditional] AMF to SMF: Nsmf_PDUSession_UpdateSMContext Request (PDU Session ID(s), Operation Type, UE location information, Access Type, RAT Type, UE presence in LADN service area, Indication of Access Type can be changed, [MO Exception Data Counter]).